- Licence name

 - It has premises that are occupied and used regularly for club purposes.

-- Alcohol and entertainment is only provided to members and their guests.
+- Alcohol and entertainment are only provided to members and their guests.

 - Only someone 18 or older who is nominated by the club can serve alcohol or buy it for the club.